gamblevore/speedie/README.md

 I could say "well I have a GUI-system that is platform-independant"... except that the porting to other platforms isn't even done yet.
 Not much needed but SOMEONE needs to do it.

-I could say "Speedie is a language that accomplishes a lot from a very small code-base" which might be useful to embedded programmers... but then Speedie is only partially supported on Linux.
+I could say "Speedie is a language that accomplishes a lot from a very small code-base" which might be useful to embedded programmers... but again, without a debugger, its hard to write code.

 My language has a lot of good qualities but for each one, you can always find a reason why something else is better.
 Unfortunately that is because I am one person who has created a very large piece of work.
 Only extra developers contributing to Speedie can fix this.